Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-open-private-testnet-manually.md

 ## Next

-Try to send a simple transaction using JSON-RPC protocol to the usernode which setup in previous step.
+Try to send a simple transaction using JSON-RPC protocol to the usernode which setup in the previous step.
 If no transaction, The childchain, tokamak plasma, does not generate block due to [Unique structure of the Tokamak network](https://docs.tokamak.network/docs/en/learn/advanced/plasma-evm-architecture)

 Also, try to deploy [requestable contract](https://docs.tokamak.network/docs/en/learn/advanced/examples-and-best-practices#requestablesimpletoken) to both the rootchain and the childchain, and send some transaction with [Enter and Exit](https://docs.tokamak.network/docs/en/learn/basic/enter-and-exit). these process will help to understand a powerful interoperability of Tokamak network.